coryvisi/serverless-pdf-chat/docs/full_deployment_guide.md

 1. Bootstrap the central **deployment** account.

     {: .important }
-    Your configured environment *must* target the central deplopyment account.
+    Your configured environment *must* target the central deployment account.

     {: .note }
-    Your account(s) may have already been bootstrapped for CDK.
+    Your accounts may have already been bootstrapped for CDK.
 If so, you do not need to bootstrap them again.
-Using the AWS Console for CloudFormation, check if a stack called `CDKToolkit` exists.
+Using the [CloudFormation console](https://console.aws.amazon.com/cloudformation), check if a stack called `CDKToolkit` exists.
 If it does, you can skip this step.
 Each environment must be checked separately.

     {: .note }
     By default CDK bootstrapping will use the Administrator Access policy attached to the current session's role.
 If your organization requires a specific policy for CloudFormation deployment, use the `--cloudformation-execution-policies` command line option to specify the policies to attach.